monarch-initiative/mondo-ingest/README.md

 ### [Workflows](./docs/developer/workflows.md)

 ## Reports
-A variety of reports are committed as static files in `src/ontology/reports/`, but some additional reports get rendered into markdown pages as noted below.
+A variety of reports are committed as static files in `src/ontology/reports/` and are documented in the [reports codebook](src/ontology/reports/README.md), but some additional reports get rendered into markdown pages as noted below.

 ### Mapping progress report
 The [mapping progress report](./docs/reports/unmapped.md) consists lists of all unmapped terms fo each ontology, as well